 |Numrug Strictly Protected Area|

-The Buir Nuur Lake, the largest lake in the eastern Mongolia, lies on the way to the Numrug Protected Area.
-The lake stretching 40 kilometers along the Chinese border, is an important local fishing zone.
-Over 300 tons of fish is landed annually.
+The Buir Nuur Lake, the largest lake in eastern Mongolia, lies on the way to the Numrug Protected Area.
+The lake stretching 40 kilometres along the Chinese border, is an important local fishing zone.
+Over 300 tons of fish are landed annually.
 The main game fish of the lake is Amur carp.
 Other species include mirror carp, taimen, Amur grayling, lenok, khadary, burbot, whitefish and carp.